 Coarsely chop cilantro (no need to stem).

 Pat steak strips dry, and season with ¼ tsp. salt and a pinch of pepper.

 Cook the Onion and Edamame

 Place a large non-stick pan over high heat and add 1 Tbsp. olive oil.

-Add green beans, onion, ¼ tsp. salt, and a pinch of pepper to hot pan.
-Stir occasionally until green beans are crisp-tender, 4-6 minutes.
+Add onion, ¼ tsp. salt, and a pinch of pepper to hot pan.
+Stir occasionally until onion is tender but still slightly crisp, 5 minutes.

 Remove vegetables to a plate.